 K. DIRECT DEPOSIT

-Direct Deposit of regular monthly paychecks into multiple accounts is required for all employees.
-Funds can be deposited at almost any financial institution and in multiple accounts.
+Direct Deposit of regular monthly paychecks into a bank account is required for all employees.
+Funds can be deposited at almost any financial institution and into multiple accounts (if desired).
 Contact the LHRO for more information and/or to enroll.

 L. EDVEST COLLEGE SAVINGS PROGRAM